 But you don’t have to.

-Pluralsight is an online learning system that is seeking to equip more people for technology careers.
-We took a look at their courses, and laid out the pros and cons so you can see if it’s right for you in this Pluralsight review!
+Pluralsight is an online learning platform designed to prepare more people for technology careers.
+We examined their offerings and outlined the pros and cons so you can determine if it’s right for you in this Pluralsight review!

 What Is Pluralsight?

-Pluralsight was first founded in 2004 by Aaron Skonnard and Keith Brown to provide training for companies, but by 2007 transformed into a distance training platform.
-They now serve as an online library for IT and tech-related Skills.
-Their goal is to “help businesses and individuals benchmark expertise across roles, speed up release cycles, and build reliable, secure products.”
-Though they lean heavily towards businesses and individuals within companies, they seek to “create progress through technology” and have courses for any software developers, IT administrators, and coders.
+Founded in 2004 by Aaron Skonnard and Keith Brown to provide corporate training, Pluralsight transformed into a distance learning platform by 2007.
+They now operate as an online library for IT and tech-related skills.
+Their mission is to “help businesses and individuals benchmark expertise across roles, speed up release cycles, and build reliable, secure products.”
+While they primarily serve businesses and employees, they aim to “create progress through technology” and offer courses for software developers, IT administrators, and programmers.

 How Pluralsight Works

-To use Pluralsight, first create an account using your email.
-Pluralsight offers a free 10-day trial period for all of their subscriptions, after which you’re charged monthly.
-You’ll get an email reminder the day before your free trial-period ends as well, so you can consciously make the decision whether or not to continue with Pluralsight.
+To access Pluralsight, create an account with your email.
+They provide a free 10-day trial for all subscriptions, after which monthly billing begins.
+You’ll receive an email reminder the day before your trial expires, allowing you to decide whether to continue.

-Once you create your profile, you’ll be taken to Pluralsight’s onboarding page.
-This has a list of different categories and topics that Pluralsight offers, separated into categories such as Software Development, Production and Design, and Cyber Security.
-You can select from topics that interest you so Pluralsight can offer you personalized suggestions right away, or skip this step to do later.
+After creating your profile, you’ll reach Pluralsight’s onboarding page.
+This features various categories and topics organized into sections like Software Development, Production and Design, and Cyber Security.
+Select topics that interest you for immediate personalized recommendations, or skip this step for later.

-Some Pluralsight courses include projects, which all you to “put into practice your learning in real-world scenarios in local developer environments.”
-These can be coding projects, creating sites, or using programs such as Maya to create models.
+Select Pluralsight courses include projects, which allow you to “put into practice your learning in real-world scenarios in local developer environments.”
+These range from coding assignments to website creation or using programs like Maya for 3D modeling.

 Other Pluralsight Uses